Pin Classes I: Growth Rates: Pin Words and Pin Classes

 \subsubsection{Oscillations}

-One particular collection of pin permutations is already well-known and will play a key role in our later theory:
+One particular collection of pin permutations is already well-known and will play a key role in our later theory: the \emph{oscillations}, as briefly introduced in Fig. \ref{fig:osc0}.
+In fact, we have so far only mentioned the \emph{increasing} oscillations.
+We therefore define more generally:

-\begin{defn}[Oscillations] Let $w$ be a (finite) pin word that stays in its initial quadrant (for example, $1ururur$, $1rururur$, $3ldl$ and $4drdrd$).
-We call the permutation $\pi^{\circ}_{w}$ generated by $w$ an \textbf{oscillation} (sometimes a \textbf{one-quadrant oscillation} for emphasis). \end{defn}
+\begin{defn}[Oscillations] Let $w$ be a finite pin word that stays in its initial quadrant (for example, $1ururur$, $1rururur$, $3ldl$ and $4drdrd$).
+We call the centred permutation $\pi^{\circ}_{w}$ generated by $w$ an \emph{oscillation} (sometimes a \emph{one-quadrant oscillation} for emphasis). \end{defn}

 Oscillations have natural `staircase' structures - see Fig. \ref{fig:oscexamples} for examples.
-Note that there are precisely two oscillations of each length $n\geq3$ in each quadrant (eg. those generated by $1ururu$ and $1rurur$ of length $6$ in the first quadrant), but only one of length $2$ (as $1u$ and $1r$ in fact generate the same (centred) permutation \netwo - see Fig. \ref{fig:2osccollision} for an illustration).
+Note that there are precisely two oscillations of each length $n\geq3$ in each quadrant (e.g. those generated by $1ururu$ and $1rurur$ of length $6$ in the first quadrant), but only one of length $2$ (as $1u$ and $1r$ in fact generate the same (centred) permutation (\netwo).
+See Fig. \ref{fig:2osccollision} for an illustration).

-We can also consider the pin class $\mathcal{O}^{\circ}$ of \textbf{increasing oscillations}, defined to be $\mathcal{C}^{\circ}_{w}$ for the pin word $1(ru)^{*}$ (see Fig. \ref{fig:oscclass}).
-This class has been shown to have growth rate $\kappa \approx 2.20557$, a fact which we shall be able to prove later.
+We can also consider the pin class $\mathcal{O}^{\circ}$ of \emph{increasing oscillations}, defined to be $\mathcal{C}^{\circ}_{w}$ for the pin word $1\overline{(ru)}$ (see Fig. \ref{fig:oscclass}).
+This class\footnote{Or more precisely, the underlying uncentred class $\mathcal{O}$, but this is essentially identical as $\mathcal{O}^{\circ}$ is contained entirely in the first quadrant.} has been shown by Vatter~\cite[Proposition 1.10]{vatter:small-permutati:} to have growth rate $\kappa \approx 2.20557$, a fact which we shall be able to prove later.
 We will also be able to prove that $\kappa$ is in fact the \emph{smallest} possible growth rate of a pin class, and is only achievable by pin classes which are `essentially' $\mathcal{O}^{\circ}$.

-Oscillations have been studied extensively in the literature.
-In fact, to a significant extent pin permutations are worth studying because they generalise the oscillations and end up being interesting for much the same reasons.
-For example, Bevan~\cite{bevan:intervals} demonstrated that an infinite antichain contained in the two-point extension $\mathcal{O}^{+2}$ can be used to construct permutation classes (all of which contain long oscillations) at \emph{every} growth rate $\lambda \geq 2.35526$.
+(Uncentred) oscillations have been studied extensively in the literature.
+In fact, to a significant extent pin permutations are worth studying because they generalise the oscillations and end up being interesting for many of the same reasons.
+For example, Bevan~\cite{bevan:intervals} demonstrated that an infinite antichain contained in the two-point extension $\mathcal{O}^{+2}$ can be used to construct permutation classes (all of which contain long oscillations) at \emph{every} growth rate $\lambda_{B} \geq 2.35526$.
 This construction in fact generalises to pin classes in general, allowing us to construct genuinely distinct antichains at every real number which is the growth rate of a pin class.